Guarantees and Personal Guarantees are important and serious

 Challenging Personal Guarantees

 Standards of behaviour by creditors can vary from guarantee to guarantee.
-Unbelievably, there is solid legal authority that says that no one guarantee will be interpreted in the same way for different contracting parties.
+Unbelievably, there is a solid legal authority that says that no one guarantee will be interpreted in the same way for different contracting parties.

-They are drafted in the main party with a view to be being challenged by a debtor in the fullness of time.
+They are drafted in the main party with a view to being challenged by a debtor in the fullness of time.